irfanhakim-as/homelab-wiki/topics/immich.md

       Replace all of the values in the env file with your own accordingly.

-   - **(Optional)** A Docker compose file for hardware-accelerated transcoding on the app directory if your host deployment environment is capable of hardware transcoding (i.e. `/mnt/smb/docker/immich/hwaccel.transcoding.yml`):
+   - **(Optional)** A Compose file for hardware-accelerated transcoding on the app directory if your host deployment environment is capable of hardware transcoding (i.e. `/mnt/smb/docker/immich/hwaccel.transcoding.yml`):

       ```yaml
       # Configurations for hardware-accelerated transcoding